kakzw/ZebraLogicPuzzle/README.md

 ## Files
 - `main.py`: Python file that solves the logic puzzle
-- `Prolog.py` : Prolog file that solves the logic puzzle
+- `swish.pl` : Prolog file that solves the logic puzzle

 ## Python
 ### Running the Program